-Therefore and in accordance with article 20 of Regulation 2019/943, we request the opinion of the European Commission on the measures proposed in this implementation plan as part of the state aid processes concerning the existing strategic reserve and the planned reliability option mechanism.
-Belgium commits to publish the plan and to monitor its application, publishing an annual report and submitting it to the European Commission, and finally, to adhere to the implementation plan even after the identified resource adequacy concern would be resolved.
+Therefore and in accordance with article 20 of Regulation 2019/943, the opinion of the European Commission has been requested and integrated on the measures proposed in this implementation plan as part of the state aid processes concerning the existing strategic reserve and the planned reliability options mechanism.
+Belgium has published this final adapted plan and will monitor its application, publishing an annual report and submitting it to the European Commission, and finally, will adhere to the implementation plan even after the identified resource adequacy concern would be resolved.